Field Inventory Management: Challenges and Solutions

 Challenges of Field Inventory Management for Medical Device Companies

-Lack of Real-Time Visibility into Orthopedic Implants and Sets
+Lack of Real-Time Visibility into Orthopedic Implants and Trunk Stock

 Communication issues are inevitable when field reps must call or text the office to check stock levels, transfer sets, or report transactions.
 Without smooth handoffs, critical inventory data falls through the cracks.